pehamTom/qcirsym/README.md

 ### System Requirements

 The package has been tested under Linux (Ubuntu 18.04, 64-bit) and should be compatible with any current version of g++ supporting C++11 and a minimum CMake version of 3.13.
 The project also requires the Saucy graph automorphism tool [[2]](http://vlsicad.eecs.umich.edu/BK/SAUCY/).
+The tool has been tested with saucy version 3.0.

 ### Build and Run